The Johns Hopkins Education and Research Center for Occupational Safety and Health

 Continuing Education Program and Outreach

-The Continuing Education Program offers short courses to prepare environmental and occupational safety and health professionals for the ever-changing climate in regulation, compliance, and corporate culture.
+The Continuing Education Program offers short courses and conferences to prepare environmental and occupational safety and health professionals for the ever-changing climate in regulation, compliance, and corporate culture.
 Short courses are designed for professionals working to promote occupational and environmental safety and health.
 Practicing occupational health nurses, physicians, safety engineers and industrial hygienists as well as educators, regulators, insurance underwriters, attorneys, union representatives, corporate and business managers, and manufacturing representatives benefit from our program and training.
 All courses are approved for the appropriate continuing education credits.